 Why Program Leakage Matters

 Negotiating with suppliers with only a fraction of your booking data will not yield your organization the results or discounts that your program deserves.
 On average, program leakage equates to around 30% of organizations' travel.
-When conducting an RFP, this invisible spend leads to missed savings opportunities.
+When conducting an RFP, this invisible spend often leads to missed savings opportunities.

 Traxo provides travel managers with a holistic program view.
 Watch our August webinar from the Travel Managers Office Hours that discusses crafting hotel RFPs quickly and optimizing hotel program spend.
 Traxo gives you access to the program insights necessary to build a compelling RFP — including real-time booking data regardless of the original booking source — in a consolidated format.